-Please see our latest training sessions in the list provided below.
-Please note that some of our training sessions only run as an open session or as a closed session.
-This information is provided in the list provided.
+*Please note that some of our training sessions only run as an open session or as a closed session.
+This information is provided in the list below.

-The administration of our open training sessions is now hosted by Healthy Cornwall.
+The administration of our open training sessions is hosted by our parent organisation, Healthy Cornwall.
 Please click on the link below to book onto one of our open sessions.

-Please choose the training session you would like to host and contact your locality worker.
+Please choose the training session you would like to host and contact your locality advisor.

 Learner Participation Training (School Council Training)

 This workshop is for Cornwall school staff who are looking for ways organise Learner Participation in their school.
 The session is packed with ideas on how to move your learners and staff towards shared decision-making in a rights-respected school.

 - The role of Learner Participation in an effective school